-Identify the harnesses which are required to pass through the firewall noting the size of the connectors on the either end of the harnesses.
+Identify the harnesses which are required to pass through the firewall noting the size of the connectors on either end of the harnesses.
 A hole will need to be drilled in the firewall to allow harnesses to pass through to the engine compartment.
 Ensure the hole is large enough to pass through connectors and accommodate all wires as well as a grommet.
-This hole will need to be sealed when installation is complete and vehicle is tested; using Wurth Bond and Seal or some type of flexible sealant.
+This hole will need to be sealed when the installation is complete and the vehicle is tested; using Wurth Bond and Seal or some type of flexible sealant.
 All wiring harnesses are tested for continuity as well as pull tested for quality purposes.
-Alterations of any harness not authorized by Canadian Extreme Climate Systems will void warranty.
+Alterations of any harness not authorized by GRIP Idle Management Inc. will void the warranty.